 I always wanna give a proper description of my cookies wherever I send them.
 So I make sure I put instructions and labels of flavors on exact containers or bags.
 Besides, it is recommended by US Postal Service to label goods as either perishable or non-perishable above the address, below the postage stamp, and bottom of the package.

 Frequently Asked Questions

 Yes, you can.
-I believe cookies can go anywhere in the world if they are well packed.
-Ziplocs, air-tight tins like the Pringles Cans should be used to keep your cookies intact when mailing to far parts of the world.
+Your cookies can go anywhere in the world if they are well packed.
+Ziplocs and air-tight tins like the Pringles cans should be used to keep your cookies intact when mailing to far parts of the world.

-2. Can I mail cookies in an envelope?
+2. Can you mail cookies in an envelope?

 I would not advise freezing your cookies before shipping.
 Well, unless you are sure the shipping service will keep it frozen for you till it gets to its destination.
 But if not, do not freeze your cookies before shipping.
 Once it gets thawed, it leaves room for spoilage and poisoning from bacteria infestation because of moisture.

 How much does it cost to mail cookies?

 The price varies depending on the shipping agent or service you are hiring.
 However, on an estimate, the price ranges from $5 to $15.

 The cheapest shipping method for cookies under one pound after being weighed is the USPS First Class Package.
 But for the cookies above one pound, the USPS Priority Mail Cubic is the best shipping option.